 The zig-zag stitch is a fun stitch.
 For me, it evokes memories of little girls and doll clothes.
 It’s a great stitch to use for topstitching, embellishment, and to strengthen seams.
-It was the second stitch I learned to sew and it’s included with the straight stitch in my Get Ready to Sew series.
+It was the second stitch I learned to sew and it’s included with the straight stitch in my free online sewing class, Starting to Sew.

 I’d never had trouble with the zig-zag stitch until I was making the bean bags.

 When I made a swatch of zig-zag stitches, I couldn’t figure out what was going on and had to do some troubleshooting.

 The width and length of zig-zag stitches vary.
 You can make them as wide and long as your sewing machine allows.
 When I want to use a zig-zag stitch, sometimes I create a swatch to try out different widths and lengths to get the look I want.